Minka1902/csv-for-you/README.md

 1) Parses strings in CSV
 2) Parses numbers in CSV
 3) Parses arrays - numbers, strings, arrays and objects
-5) Parses objects - numbers, strings, arrays and objects
+4) Parses objects - numbers, strings, arrays and objects
+5) Add data with the `addRow` function

 ## CSV file format
 1) Properties - The first line of the file must be the properties of the objects